anderson-pids/anderson-pids/README.md

 ## About me
 - 🔭 I’m currently working on tagging of resources and dominoes game
-- 🌱 I’m currently learning about IaC, containers orchastrators, tools and techniques of observability
+- 🌱 I’m currently learning about IaC, containers orchestration, tools and techniques of observability
 - 👯 I’m looking to collaborate on projects about agro business
 - 🤔 I’m exploring new technologies and developing software solutions
 - 💬 Ask me about datadog, nodejs addons, rec. systems and search engines

-⚡ I'm a farm boy working with computers, what could go wrong?

 ## :gear: Stats: